tarwn/lessthandot-hugo/blogs/content/posts/2009-07-14-messing-around-with-office-2010-i-like-w.md

 ![Ribbon after we added our tab][7]

-I didn&#8217;t spend too much time with Office 2010 yet, next I want to mess around with Excel by connecting it to SQL server Analysis Services to see if there are any changes.
+I didn't spend too much time with Office 2010 yet, next I want to mess around with Excel by connecting it to SQL server Analysis Services to see if there are any changes.

  [1]: http://imgur.com/drhF2.png
  [2]: http://imgur.com/Y4mXy.png